Jonuz/BCIRC/README.md

 =====

 Basic IRC bot with plugin (and experimental python3) support, written with C as training project.
-Feel free to fork and ask for support from #bcirc @ Freenode.

 ##How to build
 In BCIRC directory: